JamesT94/JamesT94/README.md

 ## I'm a Data Scientist at Capgemini

-- 🌱 I’m currently learning data science and programming
+- 🎓 I’m currently learning data science and machine learning
+- 🛠️ I’m working on interesting refinforcement learning applications
-- 🥅 2021 Goals: Gain more understanding and experience with advanced machine learning
+- ✔️ 2021 Goals: Gain more understanding and experience with advanced machine learning
-- ⚡ Fun fact: I can solve a Rubik's cube in less than 30 seconds!
+- ⭐ Fun fact: I can solve a Rubik's cube in less than 30 seconds!

 ### Connect with me: